J-Horensma/AES-GCM-File-Crypter/README.md

 This feature, is designed to prevent recovery of the original file's content, from the disk of the device using this application.
 </br></br>

-## What Is AES-GCM?
+## What Is AES-GCM Cryptography?
-AES-GCM, is the most secure and modern approach for encryption/decryption and has 3 options (128, 192, and 256 bit).
+AES-GCM Cryptography, is the most secure and modern approach for encryption/decryption and has 3 options (128, 192, and 256 bit).
 </br></br>

 ## Usage (Windows):